ahotchkin/ahotchkin.github.io/_posts/2021-01-22-sessions_and_cookies_and_javascript_oh_my_-_a_tutorial_series.markdown

 ### The Component

-Now for the login functionalilty.
+Now for the login functionality.
 There is more than one way to set this up, of course.
 We have the option to maintain all state within the Redux store.
 However, since we just need a simple form to handle the user input, we'll handle that state change in a react component.

 Let's start by creating our Login form.
 This will be our first component (wahoo!), so we'll put it in the components folder.
 For now, we know we need to import React, so let's add that to the top of our Login component: `import React, { Component } from 'react';`.
 There are a couple of additional things we'll want to import, but we'll wait until the time comes to add those so we fully understand the "why".